bendzz/OutdoorPacmanVR/Readme.md

 		-Removes the player movement 2x speed multiplier, as long as it's held.

 		-(Releasing causes the player to jerk over to where they'd normally be)

+	Removing the Gaurdian:

+		-Last I checked the gaurdian couldn't go above maybe 7x7m.
+Go to Settings, General, Developer, and disable it.

+		(You can still see the real world behind the game, thanks to passthrough cameras)

 NOTES: